-Toremifene is used to treat metastatic breast cancer (tumour that has spread from the place it first started to another parts of the body).
-It is given to those who no longer have menstrual periods.
+Toremifene is used to treat a certain type of breast cancer that has spread to other parts of the body in women who have had their menopause.

 Take Toremifene exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

 You may take this medicine with or without food.
 Try to take it at the same time each day.

 Toremifene must be taken regularly for it to be effective.
 Continue taking this medicine even when you feel better.
 Do not stop taking it unless instructed by the doctor.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.

 DO NOT double a dose under any circumstances.

 If you often forget to take your medicine, let your doctor or pharmacist know.